Thomas H. Henriksen

 Thomas H. Henriksen is an emeritus senior fellow at the Hoover Institution, where he focuses on American foreign policy, international political affairs, and insurgencies.
 He specializes in the study of US diplomatic and military courses of action toward terrorist havens in the non-Western world and toward rogue regimes.

-Henriksen's forthcoming book, Eyes, Ears & Daggers: Special Operations Forces and the Central Intelligence Agency in America's Evolving Struggle against Terrorism, will be published by the Hoover Press in October 2016.
+Henriksen's forthcoming book, Cycles in U.S. Foreign Policy since the Cold War, will be published by Palgrave in spring, 2017.
+His most recent book is Eyes, Ears & Daggers: Special Operations Forces and the Central Intelligence Agency in America's Evolving Struggle against Terrorism, was published in 2016.

 He also authored or edited the following books and monographs: One Korea?
 Challenges and Prospects for Reunification; The New World Order: War, Peace, and Military Preparedness; Revolution and Counterrevolution: Mozambique's War of Independence; The Struggle for Zimbabwe: Battle in the Bush; Soviet and Chinese Aid to African Nations; and Mozambique: A History, which was selected by Choice magazine for its Outstanding Book Award for African History.
 Additionally, he has written numerous journal articles and newspaper commentaries concerning international politics and security.